datonic/datadex/README.md

 <br>

-Datadex is a fully open-source, serverless, and local-first Data Platform that improves how communities collaborate on Open Data.
+Datadex is a fully open-source, serverless, and local-first Data Platform that improves how [communities collaborate on Open Data](https://davidgasquez.com/community-level-open-data-infrastructure/).
 Datadex is not a new tool, it is a pattern showing an opinionated bridge between existing ones.

+### 🚀 Implementations

-[You can learn more about this approach in this post](https://davidgasquez.com/modern-open-data-portals/) or check other real-world production implementations of the Datadex pattern working in the following repositories:
+Check other [real-world production Open Data Portals](https://davidgasquez.com/modern-open-data-portals/) of the Datadex pattern in the following repositories:

 - [LUNG-SARG](https://github.com/open-radiogenomics/lung-sarg).
 The Open Data Platform for Sustainable, Accessible Lung Radiogenomics.
 - [Datania](https://github.com/davidgasquez/datania/).
 An Open Data Platform at national level that unifies and harmonizes information from different sources.